smith-chem-wisc/FlashLFQ/README.md

 If you want to normalize results using the command-line, you must create an experimental design TSV file and place it in the directory with your spectra files.

 Preferably, when specifying a filepath, use the absolute file path inside of quotes.
 Examples are listed below.
+NOTE: On Linux, absolute file paths do not currently work.
+See Issue [#71](https://github.com/smith-chem-wisc/FlashLFQ/issues/71).

 **Accepted command-line arguments:**